MENU

 About the Project

-Landslide Impact on Flow Dynamics, Fish Migration and Genetics of Fraser River Salmon is a 3-year project led out of Simon Fraser University (SFU) and funded by Fisheries and Oceans Canada, British Columbia Salmon Restoration and Innovation Fund.
+Landslide Impact on Flow Dynamics, Fish Migration and Genetics of Fraser River Salmon was a 3-year project led out of Simon Fraser University (SFU) and funded by Fisheries and Oceans Canada, British Columbia Salmon Restoration and Innovation Fund.

-The chance of future slides in the Fraser Canyon is real, and past landslides have likely shaped current salmon biodiversity.
+The Big Bar Landslide jeopardized salmon populations in the Upper Fraser Basin, but this landslide is not unique – the chance of future slides in the Fraser Canyon is real, and past landslides have likely shaped current salmon biodiversity.
 The likelihood and impacts of these events on salmon remain uncertain.
-In order to improve our ability to respond to this and future events, there is an urgent need for integrative science to assess the full impacts of the Big Bar Landslide, identify potential future landslides and understand how fish navigate hydraulic barriers.
+To improve our ability to respond to this and future events we undertook an investigation of past, present, and future impacts of landslides on Fraser salmon.

 Bare Earth: Saving the Fraser Salmon Migration